ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 objectives:
 - "Demonstrate how to create an instance of a container from an image."
 - "Explain how to list (container) images on your laptop."
-- "Explain how to list running and completed containers.."
+- "Explain how to list running and completed containers."
 keypoints:
 - "Containers are usually created using command line invocations."
 - "The `docker run` command creates containers from images."